adrianredgers/cmake-googletest-pybind11-example/README.md

     - In `File menu > Settings > Build, Generation, Deployment > CMake`  set the `Generation path:` to `build`.
     - Optional because it means CLion puts all build artifacts in the directory `build`, instead of some of them in `cmake-build-debug`.
 - You can always delete `build` and `cmake-build-debug` and regenerate them with a rebuild.
-- CLion CMake is lazy - only builds what it uses.
+- CLion CMake is lazy - it only builds what it uses.
     - So it builds the `FactorialLib` and `myUnitTests` needed to run tests in CLion.
     - But it does not build the Python module target `myfactorial`
     - Hence the need for `compile.sh`